 Zotero [zoh-TAIR-oh] is a free, easy-to-use tool to help you collect, organize, cite, and share your research sources.

 — From the Zotero website*

 Once you learn how to use Zotero (or any other bibliographic programs), you will be able to build fairly extensive bibliographic overviews of research topics so that you can become familiar with the community of research (a.k.a., the secondary sources, or the historiography) for that topic much more quickly and efficiently.
 If you are going to find your own voice as a researcher, you have to first have a good overview of the major contributions in your community of research.
 After all, you can’t say something new unless you know what the state of established knowledge and debate is.

 Why use Zotero to make bibliographies?

 Programs like RefWorks and EndNote are alternatives to Zotero.
-I recommend Zotero because it is a free program that is relatively easy to use and very powerful.
+Maybe you know some others and have a favorite?
+I recommend Zotero because it is a free** program that is relatively easy to use and very powerful.
 With Zotero you can:

 - Collect bibliographic entries from your library’s catalog and databases, or from other catalogs and databases that you can access;

 - Also attach pdf copies of journal articles to the matching entry for easy access;